 Credit for Prior Learning

 To learn more about the prior learning credit process, begin by completing the CAEL/LearningCounts Prior Learning Credit Predictor.
-Bring the Predictor results to your Admissions representative who will forward to an Academic Advisor.
+Bring the Predictor results to your Admissions representative, who will forward them to an Academic Advisor.

 Students enrolled in the LPN to B.S.N., Medical Assistant, Patient Care Technician, Practical Nurse, Surgical Processing Technician, and Surgical Technology programs should refer to their respective Healthcare Supplements for additional information regarding credit for prior learning.

 For information about transfer credits, see the Transfer Credit Policy.